BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Loose, breathable fabrics are ideal.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
-Don't forget a hat and sunscreen!
+Comfortable walking shoes are essential as you'll likely be doing a lot of walking.
+A light scarf can be useful for both sun protection and modesty when visiting religious sites.

 Weather Details